 Would parents/carers have to buy a new uniform in September?

 No. Many parts of the uniform are likely to stay the same including PE kit and day to day clothing.
 Clothing that currently bares the old logo’s will be acceptable as uniform until such a time as parents wish to buy new items, such as book bags, PE bags, PE sweatshirts, cardigans and jumpers.
 We hope that this approach will minimise any additional costs for our families.

 We welcome your comments and questions as part of this consultation via email to firstname.lastname@example.org.
 Please submit all responses by 11 November (1 month).
-Please note that we will not reply to feedback individually however will post all questions, answers and final outcome on the website by 18 November.

 In order to complete the change to one new school the DFE will effectively close the smaller school (by pupil numbers) on 31 August 2020 and rename the larger school The Cippenham School and increase the Published Admission Number on the same day.
 The URN of the newly merged school will be 138013 and the DFE number will be 8715200.

 We would like to invite you to take part in a formal consultation on the proposed merger of Cippenham Infant and Cippenham Primary Schools

 The Gold Rose MAT is a charitable education trust responsible for the two schools located in Dennis Way and Elmshott Lane in Cippenham, Slough.
 Cippenham Infant School has a roll of 270 pupils from 5 to 7 years (reception to year 2).
 Cippenham Primary School has a roll of 840 pupils from 5 to 11 years (reception to year 6).

 Through this consultation we want to work with you to ensure the schools are able to continue providing the best education possible.

 We aspire to excellence and aim to ensure every pupil is able to demonstrate achievements which are personally exceptional.
 This aspiration will continue to guide us in our decision making.